-2.1 Guide to the Tiger Touch
+2.1 Guide to the Sapphire Touch

-The Tiger Touch has four main control areas:
+The Sapphire Touch has four main control areas:

-The Touch screen contains fixture, palette and group select buttons.
-It also shows legends for the playback faders and shows the current menu page and softkey buttons on the top right of the screen.
+The two Touch screens contains fixture, palette and group select buttons.
+They also shows legends for the playback faders and shows the current menu page and softkey buttons on the top right of the right hand screen.